dijasila/GPAW/doc/documentation/directmin/directmin.rst

 ================================

-An alternative to self-consistent field algorithms is employing direct minimization methods which avoid using density mixing and diagonalization of the Kohn-Sham hamiltonian.
+An alternative to self-consistent field algorithms is employing direct minimization methods, which avoid density mixing and diagonalization of the Kohn-Sham Hamiltonian matrix.

 LCAO mode
 ----------